The Waveney Herd of Belties !

-Our cattle are fully raised on a grass based diet with winter forage consisting of grass, hay and haylage, they are not fed any concentrates.
+Our cattle are fully raised on a grass based diet either here on the farm or on Suffolk Wildlife Trust Nature Reserves with winter forage consisting of grass, hay and haylage, they are not fed any concentrates.
 They overwinter outside but we have the option to bring them into straw bedded barns if required.
-All of our cattle are registered with the Belted Cattle society and it is our intention to increase and add to the herd size within the coming years.
-Our first homebred calf was born here at Carr Farm in June 2015.
+All of our cattle are registered with the Belted Cattle society and the herd now totals over 70 animals.

 Commercial beef beeds of today are large lean continental cattle which may be reared indoors for a large part of their lives and are fed on cereal based rations with additives.
 They reach maturity much earlier than the native breeds but in doing so lose the great taste which the slow growing grass fed natives have in abundance.

 Happy cattle are allowed to socialise within their herd, have space to roam and grow at their natural pace.